 The best way to tell if there is a hernia is to have your health care provider perform a physical exam.

 Treatment depends on the symptoms present with the hernia.

-Your surgeon may recommend femoral hernia repair surgery to avoid a possible medical emergency.
+Your surgeon may recommend femoral hernia repair surgery.
+The surgery is done to avoid a possible medical emergency.